Singer and songwriter Coco Hames takes us on a tour of the best of Memphis.

 Hu Hotel bar

-Locals don’t REALLY go here, but we take visiting friends for a sunset drink at the rooftop bar – the views are stunning.
+Local college students go here many with their scannable fake id, but we take visiting friends for a sunset drink at the rooftop bar – the views are stunning.
 Gaze out over the skyline and the Mississippi River all the way to Arkansas.
 Don’t count on the cocktails (they’re not good) but grab a beer or a straight shot of something stronger, and watch the sun set in another state.

 Short for “Don’t Know, Don’t Care”, this little venue hosts live music from blues trios to full New Orleans zydeco bands to drag dance nights.
 Come early enough to snack at the bar (they share a kitchen with the Beauty Shop restaurant next door, a converted salon where Priscilla Presley used to get her hair done) and order one of their fun cocktails or local beers.
 Bonus: they have a photo booth.